 Istanbul part three

 A nice and refreshing sea voyage takes us to the so called Prince islands, an hour by tour boat from the city centre.
-The name is supposedly from ages ago when banished ottoman princes were shipped here.
-But today they’re more like summer paradises for rich Istanbul families who have built fancy wooden palaces here, all with lush gardens and swimmingpools, and the lucky ones to have found a lot by the sea of course have a private harbour.
+The name is according to legend from ages ago when banished ottoman princes were shipped here.
+But today they islands are more like summer paradises for rich Istanbul families who have built fancy wooden palaces here, all with lush gardens and swimmingpools.
+And the lucky ones who have found a lot by the sea of course have private harbours.

-The Prince islands are perfect for a day’s escape from the fumes and noises of the city.
+The Prince islands are perfect for a day’s escape from the fumes and noises of the big city.
 Here all vehicles with combustion engines are forbidden, so it’s really quiet.
-Transports are done by horse cart, or bicycle, or most common, electric scooters.
+Transports are made by horse cart, or bicycle, or most common, electric scooters.
 Just strolling around is like a dream.

 The roads are in good shape so pedalling around is easy.
-We head ot looking for the house where the russian revolutionary Lev Trotsky stayed when he was on the run having fled Stalin’s terror regime.
-But it’s not easily found, not even people who live here know about it.
-But one man give us the directions ad soon we stand in front of an overgrown garden with a ruin in the middle.
+We head out first looking for the house where the Russian revolutionary Lev Trotsky stayed when he was on the run from Stalin’s terror regime.
+But the house not easily found, not even people who live here know about it.
+But one man give us the directions and soon we stand in front of an overgrown garden with a brick ruin in the middle.
 An odd spot surrounded by luxury villas.

-We pedal along to the middle of the island where all roads meet, at a place called Luna Park.
-We leave the bikes, because the road we want to take now is only for pedestrians.
-It’s uphill and on the way we pass bushes with coloured ribbons tied to its branches.
-They are a kind of prayers tied there by young girls wishing for for fertility.
+We pedal on to the middle of the island where all roads meet, at a place called Luna Park.
+We leave the bikes, because the road further on is only for pedestrians.
+It’s uphill and a bit steep.
+On the way we pass bushes with coloured ribbons tied to its small branches.
+These are a kind of prayers tied there by young girls wishing for for fertility.

-The road ends at the top of the mountain, and you can see the entire island from here, and looking across the water you get an overview of the enormous city that Istanbul has become, especially on the Asian side.
+The road leads to and ends at the top of the mountain, and from up here you can see almost the entire island.
+Looking further across the water you also get an overview of the enormous city that Istanbul has become, especially on the Asian side.

 This is our last day in Istanbul and we just take it easy, stroll around narrow streets in Fatih and have a coffee by the Hippodrome.
-There’s some kind of racket here, there’s a large group of street vendors here, people who sell maps and tickets to tourists.
-But there are not many tourists here, so maybe that’s the reason a big fight has broken out.
-One group chases another off the Hippodrome, and the winning side, heavy with testosterone, keeps on gesturing and shouting for a little while.
+But there’s some kind of racket here, a large group of street vendors have gathered, they normally sell maps and tickets to tourists.
+But now the tourists here are few, so maybe that’s the reason a big fight has broken out.
+One group of vendors chases another group off the Hippodrome, and the winning side, heavy with testosterone, keeps on gesturing and shouting for a little while.